JKirchartz/jkirchartz.github.com/_drafts/monastic_looks_at_perl.md

 [Later][16], Wall expanded this list of inspirations to "C, sh, csh, grep, sed, awk, Fortran, COBOL, PL/I, BASIC-PLUS, SNOBOL, Lisp, Ada, C++, and Python" &mdash; he borrowed bits from these "because the various features of these languages ruled rather than sucked."
+Unlike [Python's "one obvious way to do it"][18], Perl's motto is ["There's More Than One Way To Do It"][19].
+Learning to get the same results with different code is one of the steps to [becoming a Perl ninja][20].

-In the early 90s [Perl became the language of the dynamic web][11];
-but I'm not here to present a cronology of Perl over the years, I wasn't there for it, and [it's been done][3].
+In the early 90s [Perl became the language of the dynamic web][11] because it was a "Glue Language" for Unix it was only natural to use it to glue websites together with [CGI scripts][21].
+But I'm not here to present a cronology of Perl over the years, I wasn't there for it, anyhow [it's been done][3].
 I remember some time the late 1990s when I was first trying to become a "real programmer" that I picked up some "Learn Perl in 24 hours" book, and not having much success in 24 hours put off the whole thing for nearly 20 years.
 I've since learned to hack perl a bit and started a job where perl is used extensively so I've been trying to wrap my mind around it a bit more.

 The title here alludes to the [Perl Monks][5] Community, which is themed after a monastery.
 The comparison of hackers to other devotees is not new, the